uprtcl/js-uprtcl/docs/guide/03-linking.md

 # Linking Data

+_\_Prtcl proposes to consider the space of data handled by web applications as a global file system where files (objects in this case) can be nested under each other by different authors and on different platforms._

 Linking and nesting in \_Prtcl is inspired on the data structure of most modern content-management web-applications, and is designed to support the typical functionalities of these applications.

 This is a subtle, but significant!, difference from the way linking was _reasoned_ about on Web 1.0 technologies and the semantic web, where links are supposed to be related with real-world relationships, and most linking examples are of the like: "is friend of".